Elland Road Greyhound Stadium: Post Second World War history

 Following the war business boomed in 1946 with the tote turnover being £1,167,103.
 The profits enabled the company to upgrade the facilities and Harold Richards was brought in as Racing Manager in the early 1950s.
 Two competitions were inaugurated; the Ebor Stakes was introduced in 1951 followed by the Yorkshire Two Year Old Produce in 1958.

 In the early 1960s Totalisators and Greyhound Holdings (T.G.H) purchased the track and added it to their portfolio of existing tracks.
 Racing was held on Monday and Saturday evenings and the amenities included five buffet bars, five licensed bars and a restaurant.
 The hare was an 'Outside Sumner' hare and the resident trainers were Tommy Brown, Joe Kelly, Alf Eggleston and Ann Harrison.

 Successful Leeds greyhounds were Lisamote Precept trained by Joe Kelly who won the International, Lincoln and the 1968 Scottish Greyhound Derby, Brilane Clipper won the 1970 Scottish Derby.
 In 1971 Leeds won the annual Duke of Edinburgh Cup after defeating Clapton Stadium in the final.

 During the 1970s Ladbrokes acquired the Totalisators and Greyhound Holdings (T.G.H) group which included the tracks at Brough Park, Crayford & Bexleyheath Stadium, Gosforth, Willenhall and Monmore.
-The track kennels were demolished in 1979 forcing Tommy Brown and Jim Brennan to retire and Joe Kelly switched to Owlerton; they were replaced by contracted trainers Pete Beaumont, Jim Brown and Ray Andrews.
+The track kennels were demolished in 1979 forcing Tommy Brown and Jim Brennan to retire and Joe Kelly switched to Owlerton; they were replaced by contracted trainers Peter Beaumont, Jim Brown and Ray Andrews.

 Between 1973 and 1980 the stadium was the home ground of Hunslet RLFC, the original club's Parkside ground not being available to the new club.